Aser-Abdelfatah/Google_Summer_of_Code_2023_OpenCV_Optical_Flow_Summary/README.md

 To convert RAFT from ONNX to run with OpenCV DNN, the GatherElements operator had to be added to the OpenCV DNN module.
 The first [pull request](https://github.com/opencv/opencv/pull/24092) to OpenCV was implementing the operator in the OpenCV DNN module.
 Then, a [second pull request](https://github.com/opencv/opencv_extra/pull/1082) was made to OpenCV_extra to test and validate the implementation of GatherElements.
 ### Phase 3: Introducing a demo for the RAFT model to OpenCV Model Zoo using ONNX
 Simultaneous to implementing and testing the GatherElements operator, a [third pull request](https://github.com/opencv/opencv_zoo/pull/197) was submitted to opencv_zoo to add the RAFT model along with a demo and example for inputs and outputs using the ONNX version of the RAFT model.
-### Phase 4: Loading RAFT with the OpenCV DNN
+### Phase 4: Loading the RAFT model with the OpenCV DNN
 After the GatherElements operator passed the tests, the [pull request to opencv_zoo](https://github.com/opencv/opencv_zoo/pull/197) was updated to run the demos for the RAFT model with OpenCV DNN instead of ONNX.
 In addition, I solved the twinkling issue of the visualization module.
 An example of the updated output:

+### Phase 5: Testing the RAFT model with OpenCV DNN
- Afterwards, the [initial OpenCV pull request of the GatherElements implmentation](https://github.com/opencv/opencv/pull/24092) was updated to test the RAFT model.
+ Finally, the [initial OpenCV pull request of the GatherElements implmentation](https://github.com/opencv/opencv/pull/24092) was updated to test the RAFT model loaded with OpenCV DNN.
 And the [second OpenCV_extra pull request](https://github.com/opencv/opencv_extra/pull/1082) was updated to add the data needed for testing the RAFT model.

 [^1]: Fl-All refers to the percentage of pixels with endPoint Error over the complete frames (EPE) more than 3 pixels or larger than 5% of the ground truth.